Tom Clancy's

-Tom Clancy's is a branding used by video game company Ubisoft for several video games, some of which feature the works of American author Tom Clancy, while others do not.
-Various sub-series are often unrelated to each other with a few exceptions, although most are shooters set in modern or near-future military settings.
+Tom Clancy's is branding used by video game company Ubisoft for a series of video games, most of which are shooters set in modern or near-future military settings, with an emphasis on tactical gameplay.
+Earlier entries were more directly based on the works of Tom Clancy, but recent ones are more loosely inspired.

+Despite the shared "Tom Clancy's" branding, crossovers between sub-franchises is rare.

+As of 2025, over 114 million units have been sold.

 History

 In 1996, Clancy co-founded the video game developer Red Storm Entertainment.
 He has had his name on several of Red Storm's most successful games.
-Red Storm was later bought by publisher Ubisoft, which continued to use the Clancy name, though the extent of Clancy's actual involvement with creation of the games and development of intellectual properties, if any, was unclear.
+Red Storm was later bought by publisher Ubisoft, which continued to use the Clancy name, though the extent of Clancy's actual involvement with the creation of the games and the development of intellectual properties, if any, was unclear.
 This game series includes: